-Permission to use the AIA CES logo, or any AIA CES indicia, may be terminated at any time by AIA CES

-Use of the AIA column and eagle logo by providers is prohibited.
-To obtain a copy of the AIA CES logo please log into the AIA CES
+Permission to use the AIA CES logo, or any AIA CES indicia, may be terminated at any time by prohibited.
+To obtain a copy of the AIA CES logo please go to the Continuing Education Provider Resources page linked to "for providers" under the Continuing Education heading under the Careers drop down menu of aia.org.